dunliang0513/dunliang0513/README.md

 # Hello, I'm Dun Liang 👋

-I'm a Year 4 Computer Science student at the National University of Singapore (NUS), specializing in AI and Networking.
-I'm passionate about exploring the intersection of technology and problem-solving.
-Here's a bit more about me:
+As a fourth-year Computer Science student with a deep passion for Artificial Intelligence and Networking, my journey into the world of AI began during high school when I first witnessed Tesla unveil its autopilot driving technology.
+This moment sparked a curiosity that has since grown into a relentless drive to understand how AI can transform our lives and reshape the future.

+Fueled by this passion, I pursued a degree in Computer Science with a specialization in AI, building a strong foundation in programming languages such as Python, Java, and C, as well as expertise in data structures, algorithms, and computer vision.
+My academic journey has allowed me to explore the fascinating intersection of AI and software engineering, and I am particularly intrigued by how AI can be applied to solve real-world problems and enhance everyday life.

+As I transition into my final year, I am eager to deepen my understanding of Artificial Intelligence and Networking and contribute to innovative projects that leverage cutting-edge technologies.
+My ultimate goal is to advance the boundaries of AI, working on impactful solutions that bridge technology and human experiences.

+With a passion for continuous learning and a commitment to fostering growth and innovation, I am excited about the opportunities to make meaningful contributions to this rapidly evolving industry as an AI Engineer.

+Here's a bit more about myself:

 ## 🔭 Specializations

-- **Artificial Intelligence (AI):** I have a keen interest in AI, from machine learning algorithms to natural language processing.
+- **Artificial Intelligence (AI):** I have a keen interest in AI, from machine learning algorithms to machine learning and computer vision.
 - **Networking:** Understanding the intricacies of network protocols and architectures fascinates me.

 ## 🚀 Programming Languages & Libraries